-Bitcoin is a new type of currency that is completely virtual.
-It is designed to enable users to send money over the Internet without needing a credit card or bank account.
+Bitcoin is a new type of virtual currency and is designed to let users send money over the internet without needing a bank account

-The technology was first introduced in 2008 as open-source software.
+The technology was first introduced in 2008 as an open-source software.

 Characteristics of Bitcoin

 - Bitcoin is accessible.
 Anyone with access to the internet can start using Bitcoin immediately.
 All you need is a Bitcoin wallet.
 At Coins.ph, signing up for an account is free and takes only minutes, and every account comes with its own ready-to-use Bitcoin wallet.

 - Bitcoin is global.
 Bitcoin that is bought in the Philippines is the same as Bitcoin bought in the United States, Israel, Iceland, Argentina, or anywhere else in the world.

 - Sending Bitcoin is cheap and easy.
 You can send Bitcoin from one part of the world to another, instantly, using just your computer or your mobile phone, and it would cost you just a fraction of what you would normally pay for a bank wire or traditional remittance.